hectorjsmith/antaeus/docs/ImplementationPlan.md

     - When running the validation or payment retry job, find any invoices in `PROCESSING` state where the next retry time is in the past
         - Set the status to `FAILED`, reset retry time, and notify admin (invoice processing was interrupted, manual intervention required)
 - [ ] Update jobs to ensure they cannot run multiple times in parallel
+- [ ] Better exception handling in API